 4. Make an appointment.
 If your child’s teacher can’t talk when you drop your child off at school, make an appointment at a time convenient for both of you.
 Sometimes this takes a bit of reminding, but don’t give up.

 5. Scrub up.
 Seriously, if you want to be heard, appearance is important.
 I know we are often exhausted and just getting out the door for the school run can be a job.
 But it really will make a difference if you make an effort with your appearance when meeting with professionals.
 Have a look at the clothes that the person you are meeting wears, and try to match that as closely as possible.
 Or if you work in an office, wear work clothes.
 Have a shower, wash your hair.
 Again, I’m not being patronising.
 This will help you.

 6. Be realistic.
 I met with a senior paediatrician recently who told me that even she could not put through a referral for an Occupational Therapy appointment for a child who is struggling with handwriting, because OTs are currently only taking on extreme cases, such as a child who has lost a limb.
 If you can’t get what you want (and it’s not something that is a statutory requirement that someone needs to provide), don’t shoot the messenger.
 Search the internet for home therapies.
-Ask a question in the 1,800+ member Bristol Autism Network Facebook group.
+Ask a question in our 3,000+ member Bristol Autism Support Facebook group.
 Hire a private OT.
 Buy a book.
 I’m not meaning to be flippant here – sometimes we just have to do things ourselves.